mlinproduction/mlinproduction.github.io/index.md

 features and services, in the hope of getting a competitive edge ahead of slower competitors.

 But alas, now that the dust is settling, a growing number of companies are starting to ponder: is this huge investment paying off?
-Is my bright, PhD-holding, Data Science team delivering on its promises?
+Is my bright Data Science team delivering on its promises?

 The sad answer is that in many cases, our Return on Investment is not great.
 And it is not necessarily our fault.